Classic Country Mysteries That Remain Unsolved To This Day

 What did Billie Joe throw off the bridge?

 Classic Country Music calls Bobbie Gentry "one of the most mysterious figures in country music history."
 After a decade of country music success, she decided that performing had lost its attraction and went back to a normal life.
-She hasn't done a public appearance since 1981.
+She hasn't made a public appearance since 1981.

 But she left a mystery in song behind her that's been driving fans crazy ever since.
-"Ode To Billie Joe" tells the story of a girl who finds out at dinner with her family that the titular Billie Joe has completed suicide by jumping off the Tallahatchie Bridge.
+"Ode To Billie Joe" tells the story of a girl who finds out at dinner with her family that the titular Billie Joe has died by suicide, by jumping off the Tallahatchie Bridge.
 It's implied that she and Billie Joe were sweet on each other and — here is the mystery — they had been witnessed throwing something into the river below that same bridge shortly before he died.
 What did they throw?
 We never find out.

 Explaining her reasoning for keeping the detail so vague, Gentry said, "First, it locks up a definite relationship between Billie Joe and the girl telling the story, the girl at the table.
 Second, the fact that Billie Joe was seen throwing something off the bridge — no matter what it was — provides a possible motivation as to why he jumped off the bridge the next day."
 As for what they threw in?
 Gentry has never told, although she was asked all the time by fans and heard many theories.
 (Engagement ring?
 Draft card?
 Baby?)
 She once commented, "Suppose it was a wedding ring."